marcglasberg/asyncredux.com/flutter/testing/testing-user-exceptions.md

 Then, there are two errors we can read:

 * `status.originalError` is the error that was originally thrown by the action's `before` or `reduce` methods.
-However, this error might have been changed by the action itself, by the action's `wrapError()` method.
+However, this error might have been changed by the action's `wrapError()` method.

 * `status.wrappedError` is the error that was thrown by the action's `before` or `reduce` methods, after being changed by the action itself, by the action's `wrapError()` method.